 Lost & Found plays with different layers of interpretation: the microcosm of the family nucleus with its complex relationships, losses and longings being as present as reflections on global issues such as the displacement and migration of people.
 With an eye for subtlety and depth of field, von Stockert captures timely themes through the lens of the camera and a drone that highlights as well as disturbs the intimacy it records.

 The exhibition is the last in a triptych of works that began with the outdoor work, Belonging(s), followed by the stage piece, Constructions of Thin Air, and culminates in the film and installation based, Lost & Found.
 The three works differ greatly in form, content and concept, yet they share common ground: They are reflections on the ephemerality of our existence and environment, and the constantly shifting notion of home, family and identity as it evolves with age and circumstance.
 Integrating rough industrial sites, natural environments as well as the designed world of the stage and gallery, Lost & Found, distils to a singular essence what von Stockert has drawn from each of those contexts in one body of work.

-Exhibition details will be announced in January 2021.
+Exhibition details will be announced in autumn 2021.
 For further information contact us.

 Top line photo credits left to right: Maresa von Stockert, Maresa von Stockert, Gyl Gadiffert